SarahSaadain/Blattella_germanica/basic.md

 count all 10xT or more and got 952648 hits
 count all 10xC or more and got 744762 hits

-count all 5xA or more and got 1798727 hits
-count all 5xG or more and got 1751945 hits
-count all 5xT or more and got 2037657 hits
-count all 5xC or more and got 2732492 hits

 count reads in 296007_S28_R1_001.fastq.gz got 3928428
 count all 10xA or more and got 55445 hits
 count all 10xC or more and got 389659 hits